CTC Media: Business activity

 In December 2007, the Group acquired TV content production facilities Soho Media for $10 million and Konstantin Kikichev’s CostaFilm for $40 million.
 The companies were merged into Story First Production in July 2011.

 In 2008, CTC Media acquired a 20% interest in Channel 31 group of companies in Kazakhstan for $65 million and it began broadcasting in CTC format.
 In October 2008, the Group acquired a 51% stake in the TeleDixi broadcasting company in Moldova for $4.1 million.
-Also in 2008, CTC Media and Terra Group established a broadcasting company Sof TC in Uzbekistan.
+Also in 2008, CTC Media and Terra Group established a broadcasting company SofTS in Uzbekistan.
 However, it did not take off and was divested in 2010.

 In April 2008, CTC Media acquired DTV channel (currently – Che) from the Group’s shareholder Modern Times Group.

 In 2006, CTC Media acquired TV company Orion in Samara, Russia, and went on to acquire RIO in the same region in May 2011.